RagnarJensen/Z-CAM-E1-IO/README.md

 The Flash folder holds a sketch for firing an external flash.

+The Breadboard folder contains descriptions of my cabling and breadboard set-up.

 For Arduino stuff, I test on a close relative to it, a [Teensy 2.0 by PJRC](https://www.pjrc.com/store/teensy.html).

 Teensy 2.0 pinout: